Mortgage News Gordon Brown To Discuss Credit Crunch With Wall Street Bank Bosses 1397

 The US meeting comes after yesterday’s Downing Street summit where around 25 executives from Britain’s high street lenders, insurance companies, hedge funds and investment banks met to discuss the state of the UK’s economy.

-market has, so far, been the worst affected by the credit crisis in the UK; consequently yesterday's meeting focused on ways to ease the lack of liquidity in the mortgage markets.
+The mortgage market has, so far, been the worst affected by the credit crisis in the UK; consequently yesterday’s meeting focused on ways to ease the lack of liquidity in the mortgage markets.

 Smaller building societies warned they could be forced to stop offering new mortgages unless action is taken to alleviate the financial pressures.